CloudM-Migrate/documentation/Endpoint-Configuration-Guides/GoogleVault.md

 ---

+### Throttling

+Google Vault is heavly throttled by default with limits to <a href="https://developers.google.com/vault/limits">20 active</a> export threads per organization.
+You can <a href="https://cloud.google.com/docs/quota#requesting_higher_quota">request</a> these limits be raised but it takes a few days for the changes to take effect.

 ### Authentication

 For either source or destination the Google Vault endpoint requires the source/destination Domain and the Super Administrator account.